-UNESCO declared 2015 the International Year of Light with the intention of highlighting the vital role light plays in our everyday lives.
-In response to this, Michaela posted a photographic observation of light on her Twitter feed each day of the year.
-Through the repetition of this small action, a larger cumulative artwork emerged.
-The project became a visual essay about the process of observation and the interactions between light and matter.
+The book A Year of Light is the final outcome of a year long project which Michaela undertook in response to the UNESCO the International Year of Light in 2015.
+Each day of the year Michaela posted an observation of light on her Twitter feed.
+Through the repetition of this small action, a larger cumulative artwork emerged and the project became a visual essay about the process of observation and the interactions between light and matter.

-appear infinite.
-The final collection of 365 images are a small testament to these many possibilities.
+The final collection of 365 images (see below) are a small testament to these many possibilities.